rspamd/rspamd/about.md

 ## Performance {#performance}

 Rspamd was designed to be fast.
-The core of rspamd is written in `C` and uses event's driven model that allows to process multiple messages simultaenously and without blocking.
+The core of rspamd is written in `C` and uses event-driven model that allows to process multiple messages simultaenously and without blocking.
 Moreover, a set of techniques was used in rspamd to process messages faster:

 * **Finite state machines processing** - rspamd uses specialized finite state machines for the performance critical tasks to process input faster than a set of regular expressions.